fastoch/Rust/README.md

 ### Floating Point

-types are f32 and f64
+- f32 - floats with a size of 32 bits
+- f64 - floats with a size of 64 bits